Skip to main content

 Overview

 Use Chatbots to add AI chatbots to WordPress.
-Each chatbot has its own model, instructions, knowledge sources, tools, interface, popup settings, limits, connected apps, and rules.
+Each chatbot has its own model, instructions, knowledge sources, capabilities, display settings, popup settings, limits, connected apps, and rules.
+If the Chatbots menu is not visible, enable Chatbots under AI Puffer > Settings > Modules and confirm that your WordPress role has access to it.

 Live chatbot demo